At the Inspection

 Please ensure that there’s suitable signage in place to help our inspectors find your site, particularly in rural or remote areas.

-- these need to be in a condition where they can be read, so that the inspector can check and reference details while doing the inspection.
+- in a condition where they can be read, so that the inspector can check and reference details while doing the inspection.

-If we arrive on site and the documentation is not available we won’t do the inspection.
+This allows all contractors working on the job and our inspectors to view the documents and ensure the building work is completed to plan.
+If we arrive on site and the documentation is not available or doesn’t meet the above conditions then we won’t be able to carry out your inspection.
 We may however charge you for our visit.

 It’s helpful to have someone on site during the inspection to answer any questions the inspector may have.
 However someone must also be available onsite for an inspection where